Vineethreddyc11/Ecommerce-data-warehouse-in-HIVE-using-AWS/README.md

 # Ecommerce-data-warehouse-in-HIVE-using-AWS
 Designed data warehouse for e-commerce application to perform Hive analytics on Sales and Customer Demographics.
+This big data project will look at Hive's capabilities to run analytical queries on massive datasets.
+Used Adventure works dataset in a MySQL dataset for this project.

 <img width="1101" alt="Screen Shot 2022-10-26 at 6 22 58 PM" src="https://user-images.githubusercontent.com/68578215/198169251-1faf85b6-11b1-40e7-a2cd-9be00b409421.png">